jeflynn135/Hairport/README.md

 ## Description

 With many young people unwilling to make phone calls, we wanted to provide a way to schedule appointments for their favorite cosmetology service online.
 Users can choose what service they want and book it with a provider of that service.
+Then, they can leave a review of the service for other users to see.

 ## Usage